magentabusiness/magentabusiness.github.io/docs/samples/sodaq/sodaq-udp.md

 ## Prerequisites

 We assume you have at least one of SODAQ NB-IoT Trackers in your lab that is already connected to your T-Mobile IoT network.
-We also assume you already have a ThingsBoard PE server or free demo account.
+We also assume you already have a IoT Hub server or free demo account.
 Otherwise you can register for a 30-days free demo account here: [thingsboard.cloud](https://thingsboard.cloud/signup).

-We expect you have a very basic knowledge about ThingsBoard.
+We expect you have a very basic knowledge about IoT Hub.
 Otherwise we do recommend to complete the following guides:
 - [Getting Started](/docs/getting-started-guides/helloworld/) guide.
 - [Platform Integrations](/docs/user-guide/integrations/) guide.

 ## Integration overview

-ThingsBoard Platform Integrations feature allows to push data from various platforms and connectivity solutions to ThingsBoard.
+IoT Hub Platform Integrations feature allows to push data from various platforms and connectivity solutions to IoT Hub.
-We will use "UDP" platform integration to consume data from T-Mobile NB IoT Network and automatically register devices in ThingsBoard.
+We will use "UDP" platform integration to consume data from T-Mobile NB IoT Network and automatically register devices in IoT Hub.
-Besides configuring the integration, we will also setup ThingsBoard to decode incoming data, store it in the database, visualize on the dashboard and generate alarms based on configurable thresholds.
+Besides configuring the integration, we will also setup IoT Hub to decode incoming data, store it in the database, visualize on the dashboard and generate alarms based on configurable thresholds.

 ## Step 1.
 Data Converter configuration

 In order to create an [Integration](/docs/user-guide/integrations), we should create the [Uplink Data Converter](/docs/user-guide/integrations/#uplink-data-converter) first.
-The converter will decode incoming telemetry payload data from T-Mobile NB IoT that contains in encoded hex string to human readable, simplified ThingsBoard data format.
+The converter will decode incoming telemetry payload data from T-Mobile NB IoT that contains in encoded hex string to human readable, simplified IoT Hub data format.

  - Input data from T-Mobile NB IoT Platform is a byte sequence and after converting them to a hexadecimal string-type look like this: